 When they reconnected in 2019, Gülerce was teaching at Harran University in Sanliurfa, an impoverished city in Turkey on the border with Syria, and home to a high concentration of Syrian refugees.
 He directs the university’s Center for Migration Policies, Application and Research.

-After Gülerce told him about his work, Hual asked how he could help. said: Gülerce told him there were a lot of people who needed new wheelchairs, so Hual’s church held a fund drive and raised between $2,000 and $3,000.
+After Gülerce told him about his work, Hual asked how he could help.
+Gülerce told him there were a lot of people who needed new wheelchairs, so Hual’s church held a fund drive and raised between $2,000 and $3,000.

 “I said, ‘What do you need next?’
 And he said, ‘We need educational supplies.’
 So, we were starting to raise money for that.
-Then at the end of 2019, a parishioner approached me, and said he needed to donate some appreciated stock, and he wanted me to use it all for the benefit of Syrian refugees.
+Then at the end of 2019, a parishioner approached me and said he needed to donate some appreciated stock, and he wanted me to use it all for the benefit of Syrian refugees.
 And I’m eternally grateful to this parishioner,” because it was quite a bit of money, Hual said.

 There are approximately 3 million Syrian refugees in Turkey, a country of 85 million people.
 “The government of Turkey has done everything it can,” Hual said.
 “The whole world needs to recognize just how much Turkey has done to try and help the refugees.
 But, obviously, they are strained.”